hkujy/starter-academic/content/event/2021DecChina/index.md

 ---
-title: 2021 China Trip
+title: Research visit and stay in China

-event: Research Stay in China
+event: Research visit and stay in China
 # event_url: https://example.org

 # location: Harbin Institute of Technology